seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Appendices/AppendixH-Architecture-Patterns.md

 # 6. Monorepo Architecture

-Eventually, applications outgrow a single project.
+Eventually, large applications outgrow a single project.

 This leads to: